Merzasphor/MWSE/docs/source/lua/type/tes3mobilePlayer.rst

 ----------------------------------------------------------------------------------------------------

 `applyDamage`_ (`number`_)
     Damages the actor, with options to control mitigation and difficulty scaling.
 Invokes the 'damage' and 'damaged' events, with 'script' source.
-Returns the actual damage done after mitigation and resistance, but before difficulty scaling.
+Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

 `applyHealthDamage`_ (`boolean`_)
     **Deprecated, please use applyDamage instead.**

 Damages the actor.

+`calcEffectiveDamage`_ (`number`_)
+    Calculates the damage that would be inflicted to an actor after armor and/or resistance.
+Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

 `equip`_ (`boolean`_)
     Equips an item, optionally adding the item if needed.